|Houdini star Adrien Brody.|

 Magic!
 The magic and escapes in Houdini are beautifully recreated and staged, especially the cannon escape, and Houdini could only wish his own Vanishing Elephant was as effective as it is here.
 Kudos to technical advisor David Merlini.
 But its also here that Houdini commits its worst offense, and this is no joke.
 Houdini freely and cavalierly exposes secrets for no plot reason whatsoever.
 And these aren't small tricks: Metamorphosis, the Milk Can, the Bullet Catch, Walking Through A Brick Wall (although in this case it does serve the narrative and I would give it a pass).
 This is the first Houdini biopic to cross this line, and it's a shame to see cinema betray the art that was part of its birth.
 This is especially distressing as Adrien Brody started out as a magician and still has a deep interest in the art of magic.
 You'd think the Oscar winner could have had some say in stopping this.
 I'm hoping that the S.A.M., IBM, and AMA officially condemn this miniseries for this serious transgression.

 In fact, if you make your peace with the inaccuracies and watch this as Houdini fiction -- a tale told by an unreliable narrator "with just enough truth to make you believe the lies" -- it can be very enjoyable indeed.
 And I think it will be just that for general audiences.
-Because it's possible that I'm now Milbourne Christopher, watching the Tony Curtis movie and finding it impossible to see the value of something that doesn't follow the facts that I've spent a lifetime uncovering and attempting to communicate to the world.
+Because it's possible that I'm now Milbourne Christopher, watching the Tony Curtis movie and finding it impossible to see the value of something that doesn't follow the facts.
 And it's also just as possible that there is a 10-year-old version of me out there who will watch this miniseries, as I watched the Curtis movie, and find themselves captivated by the story of Houdini and will want to discover for themselves the truth of this amazing man.
 And in that way, this modern version of Houdini might just be magical after all.

 |Thank you and goodnight.|